-Originally developed at Yahoo!, DomainKeys Identified Mail has become a global standard in email security and is, together with its sister SPF, absolutely necessary to implement by anyone serious about mailing.
+Originally developed at Yahoo!, DomainKeys Identified Mail has become a global standard in email security and is, together with its sister SPF, absolutely necessary to implement by anyone serious about mailing, especially if you want to send blast emails.
 In this post, we’ll show you how to setup DKIM and make your email more secure.

 What is DKIM?

 DomainKeys Identified Mail, or DKIM, is an authentication protocol that links a domain name to a message.
 The protocol allows you to sign your email with your domain name.
 The purpose of the DKIM protocol is not only to prove that the domain name has not been usurped, but also that the message has not been altered during transmission.

 DKIM is in theory quite simple.
 It relies on asymmetric encryption and therefore works with any tool developed for such a use.
 First one has to generate a private/public key pair.
 Then the public part of the key has to be put as a TXT record to the domain which is used as the sender address.
 The private key is then used to create a signature for each email.
 The signature is basically a hash code and computed by taking the content of the email and combining it with the private key using a security algorithm.
 The signature is then saved as a header of the email.